matthiasn/talk-transcripts/Sierra_Stuart/Components.md

 ![00.17.15 Constructor with Dep. - build slide](Components/00.17.15.jpg)

 In particular, I am not passing the dependencies in the constructor function.
-This is another difference from what I described in Closure in the Large.
+This is another difference from what I described in Clojure in the Large.
 All I'm going to do is declare my dependencies and they'll get filled in later.

 ![00.17.34 Combining Components](Components/00.17.34.jpg)